heeyshin/jquery/README.md

 be able to work with them manually.

 Following are the steps to manually get the submodules:
+Following are the steps to manually get the submodules:

 ```bash
 git clone https://github.com/jquery/jquery.git